geofflamrock/stack/README.md

         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
 Defaults to the current directory --json           Output results as JSON
+        --pretty         Format JSON output with indentation for better readability (use with --json)
 ```

 #### `stack status` <!-- omit from toc -->